 “I’m not taking it personally.”
 I was.
 “It’s bad for the restaurant.
 It’s bad for the brand.”

 Chef took the last swig of his wine and let out some ghastly noise that sounded like he’d been punched in the throat.
-“Look, you should know this by now, but every day a restaurant stays open is a miracle, a goddamn blessing.
+“Look, you should know this by now, but every day a restaurant stays open is a miracle—a goddamn blessing.
 Rick’s doing something right, so let him do it.
-Revenue is up, the place is booked, it’s working.
+Revenue is up, the place is booked, everything’s working.
 Besides, Andrew needs the experience.
 What if you get gorged by a deer or something?”

-I suddenly got the feeling that Chef would enjoy that.
-“I just need to know if you’re considering my replacement,” I said.
+I got the feeling that he might enjoy that.
+“I just need to know if you’re considering my replacement.”